 Who inspires you?

 Gosh, so many people.
 Sonia Delaunay, Isamu Noguchi, Charlotte Perriand, Le Corbusier, Virginia Woolf, Agnès Martin, Lee Miller, Dries Van Noten, Rei Kawakubo, Stephen Hawking, Elon Musk, Alice Waters - the list goes on.

 You’ve said that your one motto is “make good things” – do you apply this beyond your business into other parts of your life?

 I'm a homebody when I'm not at work and always fiddling about in the kitchen, or moving things around the house, thinking about the next thing to make or recover or read.
 Having a lot of visual references around is really important to me and how I feel generally.

 What is your vision for the future?
 How do you envisage the events of 2020 changing the fashion landscape and the way businesses operate?

-We are all on a long road, and no one really knows where we will end up, but for now looking inward at the heart of the business, who is here, who does what and how?
-They are questions we are asking of ourselves.
+We are all on a long road, and no one really knows where we will end up, but for now, I'm looking inward at the heart of the business: who is here, who does what and how?
+They are the questions we are asking ourselves.
 Can we change and move easily if required?
-What do we do that defines us and what else can we do to grow in a new way which feels like it fits with the times.
-We are very focused on our friends and collaborators and how to support them and work on things together so we all survive and grow.
+What do we do that defines us and what else can we do to grow in a new way that feels like it fits with the times?
+We are very focused on our friends and collaborators and the ways we can support them and work on things together, so that we all survive and grow.
 It feels natural and hasn't been hard.
 We are also working a lot more locally which has its challenges, but has also been a lifesaver for some small businesses and helped us to stabilise.
 It feels like that isn't going to change how we have started and that is a good thing, I think.
-It's all quite positive strangely, in such uncertain times!
+It's all quite positive, strangely, in such uncertain times!